benlindsay/uv-demo/README.md

 Ensure that `uv` is installed on your computer (check with `which uv` and `which uvx` should both return valid paths).
 Ideally install with `curl -LsSf https://astral.sh/uv/install.sh | sh`.
 Otherwise use `brew install uv` or `pipx install uv`.

-Delete all files and folders in this repo except this `README.md` file before following the instructions below.
+Delete all files and folders in this repo except this `README.md` file and `.gitignore` before following the instructions below.

 ## 1. Repo Initialization